Multan Sultans Sold for Record Price Ahead of PSL 2026 Latest Cricket News (PSL)

 “As soon as the PSL ends, we will auction the franchise off, and in the next eight to ten days, we will appoint an acting head to run the franchise.”
 Naqvi previously expressed at the press conference that the Pakistan board would take over the Sultans during this PSL, which is expected to begin on March 26.

-Multan Sultans sold for 2.45 billion and renamed to Rawalpindi
+Multan Sultans Sold for Record Price and Renamed to Rawalpindi Ahead of PSL 2026

-Multan Sultans are regarded as one of the PSL’s most successful franchises, which has strong interest among the bidders for the ownership rights.
-It’s worth recalling that the franchise became available after its former owner, Ali Tareen, declined to renew the 10-year ownership agreement, as the fresh auction for the side was announced.
+Regarded as one of the most successful PSL franchises, the Multan Sultans have always generated strong interest among bidders for ownership rights.
+The team became available for auction after its former owner, Ali Tareen, declined to renew the 10-year ownership agreement.

 Tags: